binkley/basilisk/README.md

   is a `response.body`, though the latter is ignored)
 - Testing for an empty root array is particularly challenging
 - There is little configuration over JSON parsing
+- It believes JUnit 5 test-ordering annotations are not yet implemented by JUnit

 ## Advice and examples